kubedb/docs/docs/guides/mariadb/backup/logical/standalone/index.md

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 - Install KubeDB operator in your cluster from [here](https://kubedb.com/docs/latest/setup).
-- Install Stash Enterprise in your cluster following the steps [here](https://stash.run/docs/latest/setup/install/stash/).
+- Install Stash in your cluster following the steps [here](https://stash.run/docs/latest/setup/install/stash/).
 - Install Stash `kubectl` plugin following the steps [here](https://stash.run/docs/latest/setup/install/kubectl-plugin/).
 - If you are not familiar with how Stash backup and restore MariaDB databases, please check the following guide [here](/docs/guides/mariadb/backup/overview/index.md).